Does hypnotherapy really work?

 Another issue I don’t work with is extreme jealousy.
 I sometime have people calling me about their partners who are extremely jealous and controlling, asking if I can hypnotise the partner to remove this problem.
 Well for one thing it’s very unlikely that the partner would even see me, because these people (usually men, though not always) generally believe that they are in the right and that it’s their partner’s job to reassure them by submitting totally to their wishes.
 These people simply cannot have normal satisfactory relationships in our modern world where people expect a reasonable amount of freedom.
 A relationship with an extremely jealous and controlling partner will always end badly, so it’s better that it ends sooner when less damage has been done.

 Many scientific studies show that hypnosis can be very effective in enhancing sports performance, and there are therapists who specialise in this field.
-I don’t deal with it because although I’m keen on physical fitness I have absolutely no interest in competitive sports, so it’s hard for me to empathise with people for whom this is really important.
+I don’t deal with it because although I’m keen on physical fitness I have absolutely no interest in competitive sports, so I’m just not the right therapist for people to whom this is really important.

 Finally I don’t generally deal with women who want help in preparing to give birth.
 Hypnotherapy can be very effective in this area, but I believe it’s best left to female specialists who concentrate on this area and have a detailed knowledge of the physical side of giving birth.
 There are many “hypnobirthing” practitioners, many of whom are also midwives and have experienced giving birth themselves.